Let's look at the different drawing papers and surfaces available to coloured pencil artists.

 Others come in blocks that are secured around all the edges so that they are pre-stretched for watercolour use.
-This can be confusing to the new artist who cannot find an easy way to remove the top sheet.
-The trick is to take a close look around the sealed edges, eventually you will find an area that has no seal, often a corner but sometimes along an edge.
-Carefully separate the top sheet using the edge of a plastic ruler or similar smooth, blunt, instrument.
+This can confuse the new artist, who cannot find a simple way to remove the top sheet.
+The trick is to inspect the edges of the block.
+Eventually you will find an area that has no seal, often a corner but sometimes along an edge.
+Carefully separate the top sheet using the edge of a plastic ruler or similar smooth, blunt instrument.
 This will avoid tearing the next sheet down, which is possible if you use a knife.

 Paper is a mixture of fibres mixed with water and traditionally made by hand in a mould.
 However, these days they are more commonly made by machine.
-The fibres enter the machine in the form of a slurry mixture which is drained of as much water as possible and the resulting wet, felt like, material is pressed between rollers and then dried.
+The fibres enter the machine as a slurry mixture which is drained of as much water as possible and the resulting wet, felt like material is pressed between rollers and then dried.

 If the finishing rollers are smooth and hot, the paper will be smooth and referred to as Hot Pressed.